Loilo/gulp-bare/README.md

 Just some prequesites:

 * All pathes and globs are relative to the directory `gulp-bare` runs from unless stated otherwise.
-* (#boolean)Boolean answers accept the following case insensitive truthy / falsy values: "true", "yes", "yeah", "yeh", "ye", "yep", "yo", "yip", "y" / "false", "no", "nah", "nope", "n"
+* Boolean answers accept the following case insensitive truthy / falsy values: "true", "yes", "yeah", "yeh", "ye", "yep", "yo", "yip", "y" / "false", "no", "nah", "nope", "n"

   Just because I like it. :)
 * If the answer should be an "object" this means an object parseable by JavaScript's `JSON.parse()`